shella12/BTC-TRADING/README.md

 - **Clear Prediction:** Outputs “HIGH” or “LOW” plus the confidence percentage for each call.
 - **Feature Engineering:** Uses technical indicators (EMA30, EMA50, MACD, Bollinger Bands, volume) as model inputs.
 - **Practical Performance:** Shows accuracy and confidence stats for recent predictions.
-- **Multiple Models Tested:** Explored TensorFlow and XGBoost during training, but currently focuses on binary classification (best performing model).
+- **Multiple Models Tested:** Explored RandomForestClassifier and XGBoost during training, but currently focuses on tensorflow for time series problem(best performing model).
 - **Easy to Run:** Start real-time predictions with a single command.

 ---